junxit/us-congress-bills-115/metadata.md

 - 2017-01-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H712)
 - 2017-01-30 — Sponsor introductory remarks on measure.
 (CR H712-713)
 - 2017-01-31 — Received in the Senate.
+- 2017-03-07 — Read twice and referred to the Committee on Energy and Natural Resources.